• Skip to primary navigation

 Baking the marzipan loaf cake - step by step images.

-• Make sure all of your ingredients are at room temperature before you begin the recipe, especially the eggs.
+• Ensure all your ingredients, especially the eggs, are at room temperature before you begin for the best results.

-• If you prefer to make a loaf cake in a 1lb tin instead, half the recipe ingredients.
+• If you prefer to use a 1lb loaf tin, simply halve the quantities of the ingredients.

 🍴 Serving suggestions